bassmake/spring-stateful-rest-security/README.md

 =============================

 How to secure stateful rest-like backend with spring security.
 (WTF?
 Stateful REST?
+Just because.)

-Just because.) see sk.bsmk.controllers.SecurityIntegrationTest
+see sk.bsmk.controllers.SecurityIntegrationTest for details

 POST /rest/login
 ----------------
 Only resource that is not protected with csrf token.
-After successful login csrf-token is returned in headers.
+After successful login, csrf-token is returned in headers.

 GET /rest/secured
 -----------------